7 Benefits of leaf mold:

 Nitrogen and calcium can speed up the making process.
 They provide foods for microorganisms needed most for making leaf mold.

 Besides, all the leaves don’t get the same amount of nitrogen and calcium.
 So, you need to provide some additional nutrients for your leaves pile.

-To do that, you can put some soybean meal, compost, poultry manure, weed and grass clipping for providing nitrogen supply.
-You can also add some egg shells powder in the leaf mold pile for providing calcium.
+To do that, you can put some soybean meal, compost, poultry manure, and weed and grass clipping to provide a nitrogen supply.
+You can also add some egg shells powder to the leaf mold pile to provide calcium.

 # How long does it take?

-- Pick up the good quality leaves which contain high in calcium and nitrogen and low in lignin.
+- Pick up good quality leaves which contain high calcium and nitrogen and are low in lignin.

-- Keep moisten the leaves and don’t let them dry.
+- Keep moistening the leaves, and don’t let them dry.